 The first question on my mind was “where do I even start?”
-Should I look exclusively at stocks I currently own or should I search for new stocks?
+Should I look exclusively at stocks I currently own?
+Or should I search for new stocks?
 Should I set a minimum yield?
 You get the picture.
-Here were some of the requirements I used to screen stocks for this list.
-These requirements didn’t narrow my pool down to just five stocks since there are a lot of companies that meet the criteria listed below; however, based on the list below (which contains two of the three metrics from our stock screener), I know that my selection of five stocks will come from a strong pool of companies that have both a history and are well positioned to pay a growing dividend for a long period of time.
-Once the pool has been set, I will select five stocks that I believe best fit my portfolio.
+Here are the requirements I used for this list.
+These requirements didn’t narrow my pool down to just five stocks.
+Especially since there are a lot of companies that meet the criteria listed below; however, based on the list below, I know that my selection of five stocks will come from a strong pool of dividend growth stocks.
 Here are the minimum requirements.

 - Company Has Increased Their Dividend for 20 Consecutive Years – Why are we dividend growth investors?
-We are looking for a growing dividend income stream to propel ourselves into financial freedom at as young of an age as possible.
-So for this list of stocks that I am always looking to buy, I wanted to focus on stocks that have a long-term history of increasing their dividend.
-I stopped short of including only Dividend Aristocrats (companies that have increased a dividend for 25 consecutive years) on this list because I did not want to exclude the great companies that are on the cusp of achieving this prestigious title.
+We are looking for a growing dividend income stream to propel ourselves towards financial freedom ASAP.
+So for this listing, I want to focus on stocks that have a long-term history of increasing their dividend.
+I stopped short of including only Dividend Aristocrats on this list.
+I didn’t want to exclude the great companies that are on the cusp of achieving this prestigious title.
 So for the purposes of this installment of my “Always Buy” stock list, I lowered this threshold to 20 years.

 - Company Has Either A Dividend Yield or Weighted Average Dividend Growth Rate Greater than My Current Portfolio– This unofficial rule/goal of mine stemmed from my portfolio review at the end of 2014.
 Lanny made a very compelling case for why we need to measure and monitor our portfolio’s weighted average dividend growth rate.
 After reading his piece and measuring my portfolio’s rate as of 12/31/14, I pledged to only invest in stocks that will either increase my portfolio’s yield or DGR.
 I don’t mind sacrificing growth rate for a higher yield.
-Heck, AT&T is one of the largest holdings in my portfolio and the company has a dismal dividend growth rate that barely outpaces inflation.
-But you know what, T’s yield is well above my portfolio’s average yield and any future investment will increase one of these two important metrics.
-While increasing both metrics is preferred, I will only consider stocks that exceed either my 12/31/14 weighted average dividend growth rate of 7.54% or my 12/31/14 dividend yield of 3.97% (Note: I am willing to accept stocks with a WA dividend growth rate of 7%.
-I lowered the limit to reflect the lower dividend growth rates that we have observed during 2015).
+Heck, AT&T is one of the largest holdings in my portfolio and the company has a dismal dividend growth rate.
+But you know what?
+T’s yield is well above my portfolio’s average yield.
+Thus, any future investment will increase one of these two important metrics.
+While increasing both metrics is preferred, I will only consider stocks that exceed either my 12/31/14 weighted average dividend growth rate of 7.54% or my 12/31/14 dividend yield of 3.97%. **2019 Update: I am lowering the dividend growth threshold to 6% due to the slowing dividend growth observed.
+And my portfolio’s dividend yield as of 3/31/19 is 3.20%.

-- Payout Ratio Below 60%– This metric is one of the three metrics of our stock screener for a reason and some form of this metric is used by most dividend growth investors in the community.
-We love dividends and focus solely on companies that pay a growing dividend that can be sustained for a long period of time.
+- Payout Ratio Below 60%– This metric is one of the three metrics of our stock screener for a reason.
+Some form of this metric is used by most dividend growth investors in the community.
+We love dividends and focus solely on companies that pay a growing, sustainable dividend.
 While we want as high of a dividend yield as possible, we would never want to invest in a company that is sacrificing the long-term safety of the company and dividend to reward shareholders in the short-term.
 We believe a 60% payout of earnings is a healthy balance.
 For more information about this metric, visit our stock screener page and this article Bert wrote explaining the metric in detail.

-- No Oil-Related Companies – This may surprise some people and they may disagree, especially considering the oil industry has arguably been hit the hardest in 2015 and may be trading at low points.
+- No Oil-Related Companies – This may surprise some people and they may disagree.
+Especially considering the oil industry has arguably been hit hard in recent years.
 Plus, with dividend giants like Exxon Mobil, Chevron (which I purchased earlier in the year), Kinder Morgan, and Schlumberger I would be nuts not to invest in this industry.
 Well, after taking a hard look at my portfolio, individual oil-related companies account for ~11% of my portfolio and have heavy weights in the dividend focused mutual funds I own.
 So for now, I am content on this sector and will use a downturn in the market to purchase a great company that will further diversify my portfolio. **2019 Update: This continues to remain true.
 Since the article was published, I have added Exxon Mobil and Occidental Petroleum to my dividend portfolio.

 The Five “Always Buy” Stocks

-- Emerson Electric (EMR) – 3 Yr DGR: 5.56%, Consecutive Annual Dividend Increases: 58 – Similar to MMM, I initiated a position in EMR in 2015 and would love to add more.
-I fell in love with the company after I performed a stock analysis in July and honestly, I have no idea how it didn’t make our list of foundation stocks for every dividend investor’s portfolio.
-The company has been a dividend machine over the last half century and this Dividend Aristocrat is set to announce a dividend increase at the beginning of November.
-Currently my position generates $72.80 in forward dividend income.
-Ideally though, I would love to receive at least $100 annually from EMR.
-In my opinion, it is such a great dividend paying company that I would have no problem quickly escalating it to one of the largest stakes in my portfolio.
-Don’t worry everyone, EMR still passes one of the criteria listed even though the average dividend growth rate is lower than my portfolio’s weighted average rate. **2019 Update: EMR’s dividend growth continues to remain low.
+- Emerson Electric (EMR) – 3 Yr DGR: 1.04%, Consecutive Annual Dividend Increases: 62 – Similar to MMM, I initiated a position in EMR in 2015 and would love to add more.
+I fell in love with the company after I performed a stock analysis in 2015.
+The company has been a dividend machine over the last half century.
+Currently my position generates $142.17 in forward dividend income.
+Don’t worry everyone, EMR still passes one of the criteria listed above.
+This is even though the average dividend growth rate is lower than my portfolio’s weighted average rate. **2019 Update: EMR’s dividend growth continues to remain low.
 I will consider replacing EMR in 2020 if their metrics do not start to improve.

-- Johnson and Johnson (JNJ) – 3 Yr DGR: 7.11%, Consecutive Annual Dividend Increases: 53 – Alright everyone, I promise this will be the last stock on the list that I currently own.
-Unlike EMR though, JNJ is one of our foundation stocks and rightfully so!
-JNJ has been paying/consistently increasing their dividend for a long time and it seems like every recent dividend increase has been in the mid to high single digit range!
-Johnson and Johnson sports an impressive brand portfolio as well, which is always a huge bonus for me as I love stocks that own a large brand of products that are found in everyone’s house.
-Like MMM and EMR, I have a solid position in the company but man would I love to receive over $100 in dividend income annually for this company.
+- Johnson and Johnson (JNJ) – 3 Yr DGR: 6.27%, Consecutive Annual Dividend Increases: 56 – Unlike EMR though, JNJ is one of our foundation stocks and rightfully so!
+JNJ has been paying and consistently increasing their dividend for a long time.
+Further, it seems like every recent dividend increase is in the mid to high single digit range!
+Johnson and Johnson sports an impressive brand portfolio as well.
+This is always a huge bonus for me.
+I love stocks with large brand portfolios found in everyone’s house.
+Like MMM and EMR, I have a solid position in the company; but man would I love to receive over $100 in dividend income annually for this company.
 The next downturn may present too great of an opportunity to pass up!